darahumadac/coding-challenges/urlShortener/Notes.md

   - To mock data for the DbSet<T>, must setup mock `mockDbSet.As<IQueryable<T>>().Setup(s => s.GetEnumerator()).Returns(mockData.GetEnumerator())`
   - Pass the mockDbSet to mockDbContext `mockDbContext.Setup(db => db.SampleSet).Returns(mockDbSet.Object)`
   - Need to mock `DbSet.Find`; `IQueryable.FirstOrDefault` no need to mock
+- when mocking methods, make sure to mock all parameters including optional ones. for example, mocking `redis.HashSet(RedisKey, RedisValue, RedisValue, When, CommandFlags)`, all of those parameters need to be mocked / specified. similarly, when using `.Callback((RedisKey, RedisValue, RedisValue, When, CommandFlags))`, all parameters should be specified

 ## NUnit
 - `TestCase` attribute only accepts constant parameters.
 To be able to tell the Test where to get test data, need to use `TestCaseSource` attribute (see [TestCaseSource](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testcasesource.html))